 QA: (What is the shape of the green chair?, horse shaped) In this example, an annotator refers to a "horse shaped chair" which requires a quite abstract reasoning about the shapes.

-2 minute of the market of the References like 'corner' are difficult to object (like open) is not well captured by current vision techniques.
+KIDUIES: on AUM DELS the armchair?, guitar) elines (with and v well captured by current vision techniques.
 Annotators use such attributes frequently for disambiguation.